fifty-wei/secret-share-documents/getting-started/README.md

 ## Front end example

-You can find an example of how to store confidential documents in the front folder.
+You can find an example of how to store confidential documents in the [`front` folder](https://github.com/fifty-wei/secret-share-documents/tree/main/front).
 This example demonstrates how to store a document, view its content, and grant or revoke access to the document.

-The Storage instanciation is done in the xxxxxxxxxxxxxxxxxxx.
+The Storage instanciation is done in [`front/src/context/index.tsx`](https://github.com/fifty-wei/secret-share-documents/blob/main/front/src/context/index.tsx).
+And more globally you can see how we configure and integrate in react the secret sharing document SDK in the [`front/src/context`](https://github.com/fifty-wei/secret-share-documents/tree/main/front/src/context).

 # Features